mzhao123/IBMCLoudDemo-FNTPR-DANIEL/README.md

 - ~~A way to edit the contents of your report~~ **Already Completed**

 ### Possible far-fetched future features:
-- Two types of users: first nations' users who create reports, and admin users who moniter them and have advanced privileges
+- Two types of users: first nations' users who create reports, and admin users who monitor them and have advanced privileges **DONE **

 # Current features that users can implement:
 ### Simple Signup/Login/LOGOUT